AI Clearance — Complete Operations Guide

 4.4 Connectors

-- Connector config is stored through Forge secret storage.
+• Connector credentials are stored securely through Atlassian Forge secret storage.

-- Connected types require connected mode and ArdSaor Core credentials.
+• Connected types require connected mode and valid Okta or Microsoft Entra connector credentials.

 4.5 Governance